Puppy Socialization & Training

 - In the beginning, keep your puppy confined to a smaller space.
 Don’t let them roam the house if they’re not fully potty trained yet.
 That’s a recipe for disaster!
 Use baby gates to block off parts of the house if need be.

 - Take your dog outside frequently to go to the bathroom.
-Not only are their bladders tiny, this will signal that the great outdoors is where they need to do the deed, not the inside of your home.
+Not only are their bladders tiny, this will signal that the great outdoors is where they need to do the deed.
 Go outside the very first thing in the morning and right before they go to bed; after meals; when your puppy gets up from a nap; and several other times throughout the day.

 - Watch for signs that your dog has to go and immediately take them outside.
 This commonly includes circling, sniffing, whining and barking by the door.